alunodoisgte/prep/mastery/README.md

 ## [⏫ Speed](#)

 One of the signs that you really have mastered something is that you can do it quickly.
+Another is that you can teach it to someone else.
 These days, with hackathons being used even inside large companies to find the best programmers, knowing how to code *quickly* while maintaining *quality* is a big deal.
 This is why when you do your exercises you are asked to enter your *Best Time* rather than just checking it off.

 ---
 [![home](/assets/home-bw.png)](/README.md)